 Who hasn’t heard of Vincent Van Gogh?
-This famous artist has become an icon, and not only in his Dutch homeland.
+This prominent artist has become an icon, and not only in his Dutch homeland.
 The largest museum in the world completely dedicated to his work can be found in Amsterdam.
 As you might already have read in my blog, I am a complete museum nut.
-And the Van Gogh Museum in Amsterdam is high up on my list of favourites.
+And the Van Gogh Museum in Amsterdam is high up on my list of favorites.
 This isn’t only because of his impressive creations, but also due to the many different exhibitions of other artist’s work this museum hosts.
-In the Van Gogh Museum there is always something new to see.
+In the Van Gogh Museum, there is always something new to see.
 Tickets can be purchased online here.

 A privileged view into the life of Van Gogh

 You will find the Van Gogh Museum in Amsterdam’s Museumplein.
 This stunning location is surrounded by other world-renowned museums which similarly house works by great masters.
 Unlike many of these buildings, the Van Gogh Museum premises are modern, incorporating huge panels of glass which allow light to stream in and create some stunning effects.
 Even though this particular museum has become extremely popular in these past years, the location is light and spacious and offers a generous collection for everyone to enjoy.